Unicontsoft/UcsFiscalPrinters/contrib/UcsFPHub/README.md

 Print fiscal receipt, reversal, invoice or credit note.

 Following `data-utf8.txt` prints a fiscal receipt for two products, second one is with discount.
 The receipt in paid first 10.00 leva with a bank card and the rest in cash.
-After receipt totals a free-text line output client loyalty card number used for information.
+After all receipt totals are printed a free-text line outputs current client loyalty card number used for information.

 ```json
 {